With the steady growth in the number and enrollment of Montessori schools around the world, certified Montessori teachers are in great demand.

 Many Montessori teachers began first as parents with children enrolled in a Montessori school.
 Often the very factors that drew enthusiastic parents to a Montessori school in the first place offer the possibility of a professional life beyond their roles as parents.
 It is common for enthusiastic parents to approach their children’s school, or are themselves approached, about the possibility of taking a course in Montessori teacher education.

 Montessori teacher education programs are available from hundreds of colleges and independent institutes across America and Canada.
-For the internationally minded, courses are available in many other countries as well.
+Courses are available in many other countries as well.
+Usually, Montessori teacher education programs involve a year or more of study.

-Courses usually involve a year of study.
-In the U.S. many courses are organized into summer institutes, which can involve one, two or more summers of intensive study, followed by a supervised year-long practicum/student teaching experience.
-Some courses run during the school year.
-Each model has its loyal advocates, and selection of one over the other is a matter of personality and preference.
+In the United States, many courses are organized into summer institutes, which can involve one, two or more summers of intensive study, followed by a supervised year-long practicum/student teaching experience.

 Montessori teacher education programs are typically offered at the infant-toddler (birth to age 2), early childhood (ages 3-6), lower elementary (ages 6-9), upper elementary (ages 9-12), and secondary levels (ages 12-15 and ages 15-18).